 Low Light Performance and Movie Mode

 As this Panasonic Lumix DMC-ZS60 review shows, it’s great to find 4K video resolution with this model.
 While digital camera makers are starting to include 4K video resolution alongside full HD video, it’s still not a common feature, especially in a fixed lens camera.
+It also has 4k photo modes, 4k post focus, and a max shutter speed of 1/2000 sec.

 One problem that this model has that affects both its 4K video and its low light photography performance is the introduction of noise in its images.
 Because the image sensor is small in physical size, it has some problems with incorrectly recorded pixels (noise).
 The image sensor’s noise problems are part of the reason Panasonic limited the Lumix ZS60 to a maximum ISO setting of 3200, because higher ISO settings would create unusable photos as a result of noise.